-P. Barrett Brown, who is the son of Mr. Hyatt Brown and the brother of Mr. Powell Brown, serves as executive vice president and profit center leader of the Tampa, Florida office of Brown & Brown of Florida, Inc. and received compensation of \$393,927 for services rendered to that subsidiary in 2011.
-Carrie Brown, who is married to P. Barrett Brown, is employed by us as Corporate Counsel and received compensation of \$174,259 for services rendered in 2011.
+P. Barrett Brown, who is the son of Mr. Hyatt Brown and the brother of Mr. Powell Brown, serves as executive vice president and profit center leader of the Tampa, Florida office of Brown & Brown of Florida, Inc., and is responsible for oversight of four other central Florida-based offices of this subsidiary.
+He received compensation of \$454,596 for services rendered to that subsidiary in 2012.
+Carrie Brown, who is married to P. Barrett Brown, is employed by us as Corporate Counsel and received compensation of \$203,822 for services rendered in 2012.

-Richard A. Freebourn, Jr., who is the son of Richard A. Freebourn, Sr., is employed by us as profit center leader and Executive Vice President of the Norfolk, Virginia office of Brown & Brown Insurance Agency of Virginia, Inc., one of our subsidiaries, and received compensation of \$269,730 for services rendered to that subsidiary in 2011.
+Richard A. Freebourn, Jr., who is the son of Richard A. Freebourn, Sr., is employed by us as profit center leader and Executive Vice President of the Norfolk, Virginia office of Brown & Brown Insurance Agency of Virginia, Inc., one of our subsidiaries, and received compensation of \$216,264 for services rendered to that subsidiary in 2012.

 Hugh M. Brown is a member of the Advisory Board of Directors of SunTrust Bank of Orlando, Toni Jennings is a director of SunTrust Bank/Central Florida, and Robert W. Lloyd is a director of SunTrust Bank/East Central Florida.
 We have a \$100 million term loan and a \$50 million revolving credit facility with SunTrust (subject to potential increases up to \$100 million).
 SunTrust also acts as escrow agent with respect to accounts related to certain acquisitions we have made.
-We expect to continue to use SunTrust during 2012 for a substantial portion of our cash management requirements.
+We expect to continue to use SunTrust during 2013 for a substantial portion of our cash management requirements.
 Two of our subsidiaries provide insurance-related services to subsidiaries of SunTrust, and a number of our offices provide services with respect to premium financing to another such subsidiary of SunTrust.
-Payments made to, and received from, SunTrust in 2011 totaled less than one percent (1.0%) of our or SunTrust's total consolidated revenues.
+Payments made to, and received from, SunTrust in 2012 totaled less than one percent (1.0%) of our or SunTrust's total consolidated revenues.